vi-enne/controlCitiesUkraine/README.md

 An interactive map generated from these data is available [here](https://datawrapper.dwcdn.net/tIDxs).

 # Disclaimer
-PLEASE USE CAUTION IN USING THESE DATA:
+PLEASE USE CAUTION IN CONSULTING THESE DATA:
 Information in this list may change rapidly as the event progresses.
 Initial news reports may be unreliable.
 The last updates to this list may not reflect the most current information.